-The substation provides interconnection of transmission circuits and transformation between the network of different voltages.
+The substation provides the interconnection of transmission circuits and the transformation between the network of different voltages.

 The substation is connected to the network through overhead lines.
 In some cases, it may not be possible to make a connection to the substation directly by the overhead line and cable entry must be considered.

 Electrical Substations have the following mission to accomplish:

 - Connection of separate transmission and distribution lines into a system to increase efficiency and reliability of power supply.

 - Sectionalizing of the power system to increase its reliability and operational flexibility – substation called “switching substation”

 The different substation configurations are characterized by their busbar arrangements and generally, any number of circuits may be provided by repeating the pattern.

 There are many kinds of ac substations.
 They are classified into different types based on various criteria.
 Some of them are discussed below.